solidjs-community/solid-primitives/packages/event-listener/README.md

 A helpful event listener primitive that binds window and any element supplied.

 - [`createEventListener`](#createEventListener) - Very basic and straightforward primitive that handles multiple elements according to a single event binding.
+- [`createEventSignal`](#createEventListener) - Like `createEventListener`, but events are handled with the returned signal, instead of with a callback.
 - [`WindowEventListener`](#WindowEventListener) - Listen to the `window` DOM Events, using a component.
 - [`DocumentEventListener`](#DocumentEventListener) - The same as [`WindowEventListener`](#WindowEventListener), but listens to `document` events.